sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 Three S3 buckets will be used in the project:
 - <i>Ground Store</i>: This bucket stores the input data files.
-- <i>Processintg Store</i>: Input data from Ground Store bucket is moved to Processing Store bucket.
+- <i>Processing Store</i>: Input data from Ground Store bucket is moved to Processing Store bucket.
 - <i>Final Store</i>: This bucket stores final version of processed input data from Processing Store bucket, ready to be taken to Redshift Staging schema tables for further processing.

 <b>2.
 AWS EMR Cluster</b>